 Other Good things To Know

-- Grade: B/BB, which is the highest grade available.
+- Grade: BB/BB, which is the second highest grade available.
 Both the face and the back veneers are single piece veneers with no splices.
-The face (best side) is clear and free of defects with a light-uniform color.
-The back (other side) allows for 3-6 color matched patches, which are oval in shape and egg sized; frequently called "footballs".
-Inner cores are solid birch single piece veneers.
+Both face and back veneers can have up to 6 small color-matched patches (egg sized footballs or another shape), some light mineral streaks or tight pin knots.
+Inner cores are solid single piece veneers..
 See our page about Hardwood Grading for some details about common lumber grades and their definitions.

 The Best Baltic Birch